MikePacey/Lancaster-HEC/docs/envmods.rst

 .. code-block:: console

-  module add intel/11.1
+  module add intel/21.0u4

 To view the modules currently added to your environment, use the **module list** command:

 .. code-block:: console

-  wayland> module list
+  wayland-2022% module list
   Currently Loaded Modulefiles:
-  1) intel/11.1
+   1) intel/21.0u4

 To remove modules from your environment, use the **module rm** command:

 .. code-block:: console

-  wayland> module rm intel
+  wayland-2022% module rm intel

-  wayland> module list
+  wayland-2022% module list
   No Modulefiles Currently Loaded.

 Module conflicts